KlingonDragon/notebook/Trading Cards/Pokemon/Cards I want.md

 Slowbro-EX|For my MSlowbro-EX
 Aerodactyl-EX|For my MAerodactyl-EX
 Manectric-EX|For my MManectric-EX
-Altaria-EX|For my MAltaria-EX
 Absol-EX|For my MAbsol-EX
 Latios-EX|For my MLatios-EX
-Darkrai V|For my Darkrai VSTAR
 Mandibuzz|For my Mandibuzz BREAK
 Tornadus V|For my Tornadus VMAX
 Florges|For my Florges BREAK